Hatching Coturnix Quail

 When quail hatch, they run.
 These little guys have a strong flight instinct.
 They run all over the incubator even with the egg still attached sometimes.

-I highly recommend putting down a non-slip mat in the incubator for them.
-They are nasty towards each other.
+Quail chicks that have just hatched are nasty towards each other.
 They peck and pull at the other chicks.
 They are trying to get the other chicks up and moving in case of danger too.
+You might get eye injuries fresh from the incubator.

 It can take a while for all your eggs to hatch, some may not hatch until day 20 so be patient when you are ready to clean out your incubator after the hatch.
 You can wait up to 48 hours before moving them out of the incubator into the brooder.